 - Prophetic Leadership: Making Present the Truth of Ecclesial Hope Journal of Religious Leadership 18:1 (2019).

 - Review of God and Soul Care (Eric L. Johnson) Themelios 43:3 (2018), 512-514.

 - Love, leadership and McDonald’s Journal of the European Pentecostal Theological Association 38:2 (2018), 113-125.

 - In 1 Peter 5:1-5, who are the πρϵσβύτϵροι and what is said about their role?
-Expository Times (August 2012).
+Expository Times 123:11 (2012), 529-540.

 - How convincing is Walter Wink’s interpretation of Paul’s language of the powers?
-Evangelical Quarterly 83.3 (July 2011): 251-266.
+Evangelical Quarterly 83:3 (2011), 251-266.

-- I have also written a couple of devotional series for Scripture Union’s Closer to God publication and have been published by Preach magazine.
+- I blog regularly at The Art of Steering and I have also written a couple of devotional series for Scripture Union’s Closer to God publication and been published by Preach magazine.